tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 When run,
 it will ask you to select an area with Japanese text and try to OCR it.
 The resulting text will be saved to the system clipboard.
-Use it in combination with Yomichan Search to quickly lookup Japanese words in real-time.
+Use it in combination with [Yomichan Search](what-is-yomichan-search.html) to quickly lookup Japanese words in real-time.

-> To open Yomichan Search, open your Web Browser and press `Alt+Insert`.
-> [Yomichan](https://foosoft.net/projects/yomichan/) should be already installed.

 The first run will take longer than usual.
 There's yet another set of files that have to be downloaded for the OCR to work.
-The files will be saved to `~/.cache/huggingface` and take up another `500MiB`.
+The files will be saved to `~/.cache/huggingface` and take up another `500 MiB`.

 ### Keyboard shortcut